Ben DiNucci: College career

-Although he originally intended to enroll at the University of Pennsylvania, DiNucci decomitted and accepted a football scholarship from the University of Pittsburgh, after Pat Narduzzi was hired as the new head coach.
+Although he originally intended to enroll at the University of Pennsylvania, DiNucci decommitted and accepted a football scholarship from the University of Pittsburgh, after Pat Narduzzi was hired as the new head coach.

 As a redshirt freshman, he was a backup quarterback behind Nathan Peterman.
 His first game experience came in the final offensive series against Duke University.
 In the 2016 Pinstripe Bowl, he relieved an injured Peterman late in the third quarter, posting three of nine completions for 16 yards, one touchdown, two interceptions and two carries for 18 yards in a 31–24 loss against Northwestern University.

 As a sophomore, he was named the starting quarterback before the seventh game against North Carolina State University, after senior Max Browne suffered a season-ending right shoulder injury.
 He was platooned during the year and eventually lost the starting position to true freshman Kenny Pickett, for the season finale 24–14 victory against the previously undefeated No. 2 University of Miami.
 He finished with 88 of 158 completions for 1,091 yards, five touchdowns and five interceptions.
 In December, he announced his decision to transfer to James Madison University.

 As a junior at James Madison, he started all 13 games at quarterback, posting 211 of 309 completions for 2,275 yards, 16 passing touchdowns, 12 interceptions, 433 rushing yards and nine rushing touchdowns (leading the team).
 He received third-team All-CAA honors.
 He had a career-high 316 passing yards against Elon University.
 He passed for a career-best four touchdowns against the University of Rhode Island.
 He rushed for career highs of 104 rushing yards and three rushing touchdowns at Towson University.

 As a senior, he started all 16 games at quarterback, passing for 3,441 yards, 29 passing touchdowns, completed nearly 71% of his throws, had 122 carries for 569 yards and seven rushing touchdowns.
 He earned All-CAA, CAA Offensive Player of the Year and AFCA first-team All-American honors.
 He led the Dukes to the FCS Championship Game, where the team lost to North Dakota State University.
 In the title game, DiNucci completed 22 of 33 passes for 204 yards, two touchdowns and one interception.

 He finished his career at James Madison ranked third in completions (479), fourth in passing touchdowns (45) and passing yards (5,716) and seventh in total offense (6,718).